On the night of Sat. 25-Jan-2014, in my gated community of villas in Chembur, we had a troupe of singers who performed with a professional orchestra.

 The first recorded time, when a loudspeaker was used specifically for foldback, was for Judy Garland at the San Francisco Civic Auditorium on 13-Sep-1961.

-It was provided by McCune Sound Service.
 The first mixer designed expressly for foldback monitor duties was designed by Bob Cavin, then engineer at McCune Sound.

 Cavin also designed the first stage monitor loudspeaker that had two different listening angles, for performers standing at the loudspeaker and for performers further away.